MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Osservazioni

-Chiamare questo metodo `CSimpleStringT` per eliminare l'oggetto.
+Chiamare questo metodo per eliminare definitivamente l' `CSimpleStringT` oggetto.

 ## <a name="see-also"></a>Vedere anche